 Heart ‘n Home Hospice continues to support our patients and facilities during this COVID-19 pandemic.
 We believe it is our responsibility to all humanity to compassionately care for seriously ill individuals, regardless if the individual has tested positive for the Coronavirus.
-We have formed a COVID-19 Rapid Response Team that will exclusively see COVID-19 patients in our service areas throughout Idaho and Oregon.
+We have dedicated COVID-19 employees that will care for COVID-19 patients in our service areas throughout Idaho and Oregon.
 They have been properly fitted for masks, have all the necessary personal protective equipment (PPE), and are taking all safety and sanitation precautions to protect patients, families, staff, and our community.
 It is more important than ever that our communities know that they can lean on us during this challenging time.
 We are here to help you!

 Bio coming soon

 I became part of the Heart n’ Home family in 2010.
 It has been an such a privilege to be part of so many Patients’ and Families’ journey at end of life.
 Each individual and family served has impacted me, inspiring me to live life to its fullest and to value those around me in a different way.
 As director of the Medical Social Service Department, I continue to work closely with our team of Care Navigators and Spiritual & Grief Counselors to develop and implement extraordinary Grief and Loss support care for all those that come our way.
 I am excited about my role here at Heart n’ Home and look forward to the future and all that it holds.

 Professional background: Licensed Clinical Social Worker; Registered Play Therapist; Certifications in Accelerated Resolution Therapy